privacysandbox/protected-auction-services-docs/bidding-auction-services-payload-optimization.md

 #### Step 1

-**The buyer creates `interest groups` based on `first party advertiser cookie`**
+**The buyer creates `interest groups`**

-Buyers running B&A services must ensure that `trustedBiddingSignalKeys` in each `interest group` only include a `first party (1p) advertiser cookie`.
+It is recommended to buyers running B&A services to use a first party identifier (for example `first party user ID for advertiser site or app`) for `trustedBiddingSignalKeys` and / or `interest group name`.
 This would facilitate fetching data required by generateBid() for the interest group in `trustedBiddingSignals` from buyer's key / value service.

 #### Step 2